French at Monash

 The French Studies program is designed to enable students to develop a high level of communicative competence in the French language (including translation skills and specialised registers such as business French), and a critical awareness of fundamental areas of French studies: literature, film, philosophy, politics, cultural studies and linguistics.
 Students will develop writing and research skills appropriate to advanced independent study.

-To determine your level of proficiency and which stream you should enrol in, take our Placement Test.
+To determine your level of proficiency and which stream you should enrol in, take our Entry Level Test.

 Australian Journal of French Studies